maciejk77/player-card/README.md

 - 'Mertesacker issue' is resolved by helper array filtering only the values which are needed to display on UI and not throwing an error if not available.

 ### Problems
-- UI need a bit of work, lost bottom margin between gray divs with label and stats
-- Challenging to get the exact order of elements from the stats portion of JSON object into UI
+- Math calculations on last two stats and rendering to the screen

 ## Things to consider